pphilippos/simodense/README.md

 where ``c0_lv``, ``c0_sv`` are two custom instructions for vector load and store respectively, using the same opcode and the S' instruction type. `c1`, `c2` and `c3` are for the custom instructions, and are using the I' instruction type.
 Currently, `c1`, `c2` and `c3` are used for the merge, sort and prefix SIMD instruction examples, but can be replaced as well as increased and aliased.
 For more information on the pre-defined opcodes for custom instructions, and for adding more, see file `riscv-gnu-toolchain/riscv-binutils/include/opcode/riscv-opc.h`.
 The equivalent files are also included in the `riscv-gnu-toolchain/riscv-gdb`, should this be of use.

-Note that with the latest versions of the riscv-gnu-toolchain, the custom opcodes need to be added manually inside the file `riscv-gnu-toolchain/riscv-binutils/include/opcode/riscv-opc.h`.
+In the later versions of the riscv-gnu-toolchain, the custom opcodes need to be added manually inside the file `riscv-gnu-toolchain/riscv-binutils/include/opcode/riscv-opc.h`.
 For example, the following snippet can be copied from an earlier version of `riscv-opc.h` from [here](https://github.com/riscv-collab/riscv-binutils-gdb/blob/rvv-1.0.x/include/opcode/riscv-opc.h), as shown below.

 	#define MATCH_CUSTOM0 0xb
 	#define MASK_CUSTOM0  0x707f